Benefits of Essential Oils for Anxiety

 - They're easy to use.

-- They're often less expensive than other treatments.
+- They're can sometimes be less expensive than other treatments.

 - They can help relieve symptoms of anxiety for some people.